Booking.com

 “The queue mixes everything up”

-How I turned the grey areas into clear moves
+How I turned ambiguity into clear moves

 What I did with it